thehaohcm/DevOpsLabs/Java/readme.md

       - A static nested class does not have a reference to a nesting instance, so a static nested class cannot invoke non-static methods or access non-static fields of an instance of the class within which it is nested
   - Constructor
     + If class A and class B are in different package, class B extends class A, and class B has its constructor without having access modifier (default access modifier) => the code cannot compile because by default, compiler automatically add 'super()' into the first line of class B's constructor (the devired class' constructor) => A() is not accessible in B
+    + If a parrent class A has at least 1 constructor which has at least 1 parameter => the devired class B MUST AT LEAST have 1 constructor (migh have argument or not, still okay) which use 'super(...)' keyword map to at least 1 constructor in super class A. If not => compile error
   - Enums (java.lang.Enum)
     + enum can be defined inside a class, or even method and constructor, but for these cases, we cannot defined enum with any access modifier.
 Enums defined by these ways are implicitly private
     + enum is implicitly final, we cannot extends or use it with 'sealed' keyword